thejohnkelly/week_15_homework/Homework_Week 15_SubmissionFile.md

    - Explain why you chose the answer that you did.

-Answer: While both are necessary to protect both users and systems, server-side validation is preferred because it allows rthe organization greater control over security.
+Answer: FALSE.
+While both are necessary to protect both users and systems, server-side validation is preferred because it allows rthe organization greater control over security.
 Client-side validation can be turned off or even bypassed in some clients making it the less secure option.

 ____